 10,000 Airline Operations KPIs — Are You Serious?

-Now, if you compare the number in the headline of this post and the one most of the airlines are tracking, I’m pretty sure you can identify a discrepancy of ~9,990 KPIs.
+Now, if you compare the number in the headline of this post and the one most airlines are tracking, I’m sure you can identify a discrepancy of ~9,990 KPIs.
 Furthermore, I’m convinced that you ask yourself three questions:

 - Where the heck shall those thousands of airline operations KPIs come from?